danhas14/Fabric_AzureOpenAI_Example/README.md

 ![image](https://github.com/danhas14/Fabric_AzureOpenAI_Example/assets/27227060/17933fcf-f909-4d31-8f3a-697a598ff9ad)

-The fifth cell does a select from the table again, which now shows our updated rows based on the updates from Azure OpenAI.
+Now run the fifth cell, which does a select from the table again, which now shows our updated rows based on the updates from Azure OpenAI.

 ![image](https://github.com/danhas14/Fabric_AzureOpenAI_Example/assets/27227060/f9ec18f9-3349-42ad-b086-14d594f37301)